Projective reflection groups of finite covolume: Coxeter polytopes

 We will qualify a face $f$ of $P$ by an adjective that we defined for a Coxeter polytope if the link $P_f$ is qualified by this adjective.
 For instance, a face is parabolic, or of negative type, if and only if $P_f$ is parabolic or of negative type.

 Let $P$ be a Coxeter polytope.
-By Theorem \ref{thm:Vinberg}, one can see that $\Gamma_P$ acts cocompactly on $\Omega_P$ if and only if $P\subset\Omega_P$, if and only if all its vertices lie in $\Omega_P$, if and only if all its vertices are elliptic.
+By Fact \ref{fact:VinbergThm}, one can see that $\Gamma_P$ acts cocompactly on $\Omega_P$ if and only if $P\subset\Omega_P$, if and only if all its vertices lie in $\Omega_P$, if and only if all its vertices are elliptic.
 This motivates the following definition.

 \begin{defn} Let $P$ be a Coxeter polytope.
-We say that $P$ is perfect if all the vertices of $P$ are elliptic. \end{defn}
+We say that $P$ is \emph{perfect} if all the vertices of $P$ are elliptic. \end{defn}

 Elliptic and parabolic Coxeter polytopes are always perfect by \cite[\Prop 11]{vinberg1971}.
-Vinberg also weakened slightly the notion of a perfect Coxeter polytope in order to accommodate the reflections groups in $\H^d$ that act with finite covolume.
+Vinberg also slightly weakened the notion of a perfect Coxeter polytope in order to accommodate the reflections groups in $\H^d$ that act with finite covolume.

 \begin{defn} Let $P$ be a Coxeter polytope.
-We say that $P$ is quasiperfect if all the vertices of $P$ are either elliptic, or parabolic. \end{defn}
+We say that $P$ is \emph{quasiperfect} if all the vertices of $P$ are either elliptic, or parabolic. \end{defn}

 We will need the following regularity result.
 It is a corollary of a classification by Vinberg of the quasiperfect Coxeter polytopes.